 - Form 1098, Mortgage Interest Statement, which shows mortgage interest paid on a loan for your own home

-- and receipts for all purchases and payments, including those for business, healthcare and education.
+- Receipts for all purchases and payments, including those for business, healthcare and education

 You will also need your Social Security number and, if you are filing jointly, you will need the Social Security number of your co-filer.
 Social Security numbers are also required for all listed dependents for whom you are claiming on your return.

 It also helps to have a checklist of deductions that you might forget in your rush to file your return.
 Check out our Tax Preparation Checklist for an easily-printable list of documents to collect before preparing your taxes.